 Our homes should be a safe place.
 Ideally, the home is a place to unwind, to relax and to breathe freely.
-But many times, we are unaware of the hazards that surround us at home.
-At EFI, we want to help enable you to make positive changes to rid your sweet home of toxic chemicals and help you find solutions to make your home a safer haven.
+However, many times, we are unaware of the hazards that surround us at home.
+At Exercises For Injuries, we want to help enable you to make positive changes to rid your sweet home of toxic chemicals and help you find solutions to make your home a safer haven.
 Here are our top tips to make your home healthier.

-#1 – Get rid of your plastic kitchenware.
 You already know that plastic should never go in your dishwasher or microwave.
-But did you know that researchers have found that most plastic dishes can release a chemical that mimics the hormone estrogen when used to store food and beverages?
-The study also suggests that even BPA-free plastic containers can leach chemicals into our food.
+However, did you know that researchers have found that most plastic dishes can release a chemical that mimics the hormone estrogen when used to store food and beverages?
+The study also suggests that even bisphenol A (BPA)-free plastic containers can leach chemicals into our food.

-#2 – Find your non-stick cookware and chuck it.
-Non-stick pans are normally aluminum pans dipped in a thin coat of a synthetic polymer called polytetrafluoroetheylene (PTFE for short).
+Nonstick pans are normally aluminum pans dipped in a thin coat of a synthetic polymer called polytetrafluoroethylene (PTFE).
 PTFE is also known by the trade name Teflon.
-According to the Environmental Working Group (EWG), nonstick cookware con release toxic fumes at high temperatures.
+According to the Environmental Working Group (EWG), nonstick cookware can release toxic fumes at high temperatures.
 Some have even reported developing flu-like symptoms after standing over these fumes for extended periods of time.
 Scientists have called the symptoms “polymer fume fever.”
-There have also been cases of pet birds dying from their cages being placed too close to the stove where non-stick cookware was in daily use.
+There have also been cases of pet birds dying from their cages being placed too close to the stove where nonstick cookware was in daily use.

-Choose cast-iron pans or stainless steel to avoid these toxic fumes from non-stick pans.
-Most professional chefs agree that both stainless steel and cast-iron cookware brown meat better and offer a more even cook than non-stick pans anyway.
+Choose cast-iron or stainless-steel pots and pans to avoid these toxic fumes from nonstick pans.
+Most professional chefs agree that both stainless-steel and cast-iron cookware brown meat better and offer a more even cook than nonstick pans anyway.

-#3 – Bring in some air purifying plants.
-Sure you could buy the latest air-purifying gadget on the market.
-And it might work.
-But it might not and you won’t exactly know unless you’ve got some kind of pollution-meter in your house.
-But don’t fret.
-We’ve got an even better idea.
-Houseplants!
+Sure, you could buy the latest air-purifying gadget on the market, and it might work.
+However, it might not, and you won’t exactly know unless you’ve got some kind of pollution-meter in your house.
+Don’t fret, however, as we’ve got an even better idea ― houseplants.
 Here are a few suggestions:

-English ivy is a climbing vine that thrives in low sunlight and small spaces.
-Perfect for window-less rooms and bathrooms.
-English ivy is excellent in homes because it actually absorbs formaldehyde – a very common indoor air pollutant found in carpeting, furniture coatings and synthetic home goods.
+- English ivy: This is a climbing vine that thrives in low sunlight and small spaces that is perfect for window-less rooms and bathrooms.
+English ivy is excellent in homes because it absorbs formaldehyde, which is a very common indoor air pollutant found in carpeting, furniture coatings and synthetic home goods.

-Boston ferns are also good at absorbing formaldehyde.
-These plants have feathered leaves and grow really well in hanging baskets.
+- Boston ferns: These are also good at absorbing formaldehyde.
+These plants have feathered leaves and grow well in hanging baskets.
 This would be great to hang in the kitchen or near a window.
 They need moist soil and lots of love.

-The golden pothos is another fantastic indoor plant.
+- Golden pothos: This is another fantastic indoor plant.
 It’s a fast-growing vine that you can train to climb around most any fixed object in your home.
 It can be placed in a jar of water or in dirt to grow.
-And it thrives in full sun or no sun at all.
-Yeah – it’s hard to kill.
+It thrives in full sun or no sun at all, meaning it’s hard to kill.
 The golden pothos is a fantastic choice for purification because it absorbs carbon monoxide and benzene.
 It’s a great plant to put near the garage, where car fumes can sneak into the home.

-So head out to your local nursery today with a list of these plants.
-Then pot those suckers and put them to work.
+Head out to your local nursery today with a list of these plants.
+Then, pot them and put them to work.
 Open up the windows as much as possible and let Mother Nature’s little helpers rid your home of indoor pollutants.

-#4 – Trade out the synthetic wall-to-wall carpet for natural flooring.
-Sure carpeting is pretty and soft for the feet.
-But it isn’t healthy to have in your home.
+Sure, carpeting is pretty and soft for the feet.
+However, it isn’t healthy to have in your home.
 Not only are there a slew of dust mites, microscopic bugs, organisms and overall nastiness hiding in those synthetic fibers, carpet also harbors an alarming number of chemical toxins.
-We’re talking acetone, benzene, toluene, formaldehyde, styrene, ethyl benzene and more.
+This includes acetone, benzene, toluene, formaldehyde, styrene, ethylbenzene and more.
 These are recognized carcinogens that can cause nerve damage, reproductive problems and hallucinations.

-Consider greener options such as bamboo, tile and cork flooring.
-All three of these are non-toxic, durable and renewable.
-And if you really need some softness, there are natural rugs on the market these days.
+Consider greener options like bamboo, tile and cork flooring.
+All three of these are nontoxic, durable and renewable.
+If you need some softness, there are natural rugs on the market these days.
 Most are made from sisal, hemp or seagrass.
 These are great choices for families with small children who may need a soft place to land.
-Just be sure and take some time to research the company and make sure you are buying a rug that hasn’t had any harmful chemicals applied during the manufacturing process.
+Be sure and take some time to research the company and make sure you are buying a rug that hasn’t had any harmful chemicals applied during the manufacturing process.

-#5 – Eliminate toxic cleaners from your home.
 Take inventory under your sink.
 If it isn’t something you could safely ingest, toss it.
 It’s a huge risk to have poisons in your home for cleaning.
-And who wants to clean with toxic chemicals anyway?
-It’s super easy and quite cost effective to make your own non-toxic cleaners and household supplies.
+Who wants to clean with toxic chemicals anyway?
+It’s easy and cost-effective to make your own nontoxic cleaners and household supplies.
 Here are a couple of our favorite simple recipes to get you started:

 DIY Dishwasher Soap

-Mix these powders together and you’ve got yourself a powerful automatic dishwashing detergent.
+Mix these powders together, and you’ve got yourself a powerful automatic dishwashing detergent.
 Use white vinegar in the rinse-aid compartment and also in an upside-down cup on the top shelf of the dishwasher.
-The vinegar in the cup will splash out during the wash cycle to keep your dishes crystal clear and disinfected.
+The vinegar in the cup will splash out during the wash cycle to keep your dishes clean and disinfected.

 DIY All-purpose Cleaner

-#6 – Check your body wash, shampoos, conditioners and other personal care items in your home for toxic chemicals.
 The beauty product industry is virtually unregulated.
 There is very little review or approval process for the ingredients companies throw into their “health and beauty” products before they hit the market.
-So do yourself a favor and scrutinize the ingredient lists of your shampoos, lotions, soaps and bubble bath solutions to make sure you’re not lathering up with synthetic dyes or worse.
+Do yourself a favor and scrutinize the ingredient lists of your shampoos, lotions, soaps and bubble bath solutions to make sure you’re not lathering up with synthetic dyes or worse.

-If you’re looking at the ingredients in your husband’s ultra-manly body wash and you’re not sure how to pronounce them or what to avoid, we’ve got a little cheat sheet for you here.
-This isn’t, by any means, an exhaustive list (as we mentioned – they can put anything in beauty products).
-But here are some of the worst of the worst:
+If you’re looking at the ingredients in your husband’s ultra-manly body wash, and you’re not sure how to pronounce them or what to avoid, we’ve got a little cheat sheet for you here.
+This isn’t, by any means, an exhaustive list as they can put anything in beauty products.
+Here are some of the worst of the worst:

-Propylene glycol is an alcohol that’s used as a skin-conditioner.
+- Propylene glycol: This is an alcohol that’s used as a skin conditioner.
 It is a skin-irritant that has been shown to cause dermatitis and hives in humans.
 It’s found in lotions, makeup, shampoo and other hair styling products.

-BHA (butylated hydroxyanisole) and BHT (butylated hydroxytoluene) are synthetic preservatives used in all sorts of cosmetics.
+- BHA (butylated hydroxyanisole) and BHT (butylated hydroxytoluene): These are synthetic preservatives used in all sorts of cosmetics.
 Both ingredients can cause allergic reactions on the skin.
 BHA has been shown to interfere with hormone function and is a possible human carcinogen.
 BHT is being studied for its possible adverse reproductive effects and overall toxicity.

-Sodium laureth sulfate (SLES) is an ingredient that makes our shampoos nice and sudsy.
+- Sodium laureth sulfate (SLES): This is an ingredient that makes our shampoos nice and sudsy.
 It helps enhance bubbles and foam for body wash and bubble bath solutions.
-But it’s often contaminated with known carcinogens that can interfere with human development and cause nerve problems.
+However, it’s often contaminated with known carcinogens that can interfere with human development and cause nerve problems.

-Triclosan is often used in deodorants, soaps, toothpastes, body wash and other cosmetics.
+- Triclosan: This is often used in deodorants, soaps, toothpaste, body wash and other cosmetics.
 It’s suspected that triclosan interferes with the body’s hormone production and may contribute to antibiotic-resistant bacteria.

-Toss any and all products that contain these nasty chemical ingredients that can harm you and your family.
+Toss all products that contain these nasty chemical ingredients that can harm you and your family.
 When you shop for new personal care products, read those labels just like you would read the labels on packaged food.
-These days, pure and natural skincare options are available at most stores.
-Here’s a rule of thumb for skincare products: if you wouldn’t put it in your body, you should avoid putting it on your body.
+These days, pure and natural skin care options are available at most stores.
+Here’s a rule of thumb for skin care products: if you wouldn’t put it in your body, you should avoid putting it on your body.

-#7 – When is the last time your mattress was replaced?
 Please don’t get mad at me when I tell you that your over-the-top comfortable memory foam mattress might be emitting 61 scary, noxious chemicals including benzene and polybrominated diphenyl ethers (PBDEs).
 It’s true that many of us are sleeping on mattresses that are made up of various petrochemicals, synthetic latex, plastics and flame-retardant chemicals.
-And since we do spend a great deal of time snoozing under our organic cotton sheets, it’s a good idea to consider swapping out an older mattress for one of the newer, more natural types.
+Because we do spend a great deal of time snoozing under our organic cotton sheets, it’s a good idea to consider swapping out an older mattress for one of the newer, more natural types.